Follow along and create your own Value Ladder as I show you how I designed my personal one.

 SAME IDEA DIFFERENT VALUE

-Now that the idea is actually proven for the entire value ladder, my whole goal is to go in and develop varying levels of value on the same ladder.
+Now that the idea for the entire value ladder is proven, my whole goal is to go in and develop varying levels of value on the same ladder.

 I can go do something more high-touch with my time up here.
 I can go develop a cool mastermind up at the top up here – that’s lots of value.